altayaydemir/altay-dot-wtf/data/articles/enhancing-book-notes.md

 Alright, that seems doable with what we have so far.

 In my experience, the easiest way to generate a custom image in the NodeJS context is to use a canvas library.
-The easiest to use I found is, hold your breath, called canvas.
+The easiest to use I found is, hold your breath, called `canvas`.
+I am also using `image-size` to obrain the `width` and `height` properties.

-Here's the flow I followed.
+Here's how the flow looks like:

 - Fetch the metadata from Google Books API.
 - Fetch the thumbnail image.
+- Retrieve the width and height properties.
 - Create a canvas with the size of the OpenGraph image.
-- Place the thumbnail image in the middle.
+- Place the thumbnail image in the middle, double the size to make it look bigger.
 - Save the generated image to somewhere, and return the URL.

 ```ts